Zendro-dev/Zendro-dev.github.io/api_root.md

 <br/><br/>
 ### GraphQL API

-Classical REST service suppose all requests to have a predefined form, and usually is URL driven.
-Here each atomic resource is considered as an *endpoint* and can be referred by a quite restricted request, for example:
+Classical REST service suppose that all it's requests have a predefined form, and usually are URL driven.
+Here each atomic resource is considered as an *endpoint* and can be referred by a quite restricted query or mutation, for example:
 ```
 <GET>
 /books/:1000/name